This is a review of Tangerine Dividend Portfolio, one of the 5 Tangerine Core Portfolios.

 - Fund and Portfolio Manager: Tangerine Investment Management Inc

-The Tangerine Dividend portfolio has a dividend yield of 2.94% as at the time of writing this post (August 2021).
+The Tangerine Dividend portfolio has a dividend yield of 2.94% as of August 2021.

 The portfolio is designed to provide both dividend income and capital appreciation.
 And these objectives are achieved by investing in shares of companies with a track record of paying dividends.